Stackclash/5e-vault/5. Mechanics/Items/Drowners Reach Hhbh.md

 ## Effect:

-While you have this herb wrapped around a free hand, you have advantage on any grapple checks made with that hand.
+While you have this herb wrapped around a free hand, you have advantage on any [[/5.
+Mechanics/Rules/Actions.md#grapple\|grapple]] checks made with that hand.
 Wrapping and unwrapping this herb around a free hand takes an action.
-Once this herb has been used in 5 successful grapple checks, it deteriorates and becomes useless.
+Once this herb has been used in 5 successful [[/5.
+Mechanics/Rules/Actions.md#grapple\|grapple]] checks, it deteriorates and becomes useless.

 *Source: Hamund's Herbalism Handbook p.
 11*